assumptionsofphysics/assumptionsofphysics.github.io/_problems/013-DomainMorphisms.md

 be only one possible value $$y=f(x)$$.

 Here we are most likely trying to characterize how much information can be learned about one domain from the other.
-For example, if the horizontal and vertical position of a particle are independent, then a statement about the horizontal position will tell us nothing about the vertical position.
+For example, if the horizontal and vertical positions of a particle are independent, then a statement about the horizontal position will tell us nothing about the vertical position.
 Mathematically, any statement on the horizontal position should map to the certainty on the vertical position (every case is possible).
 Conversely,